 It’s so simple and you don’t need to do anything cold turkey or overnight!
-Start by incorporating MORE of the good stuff (whole foods) and you’ll naturally eat less of the not so good stuff.
+Start by incorporating more of the good stuff (whole foods), and you’ll naturally eat less of the other options.
 An easy way to start transitioning is to start your day with a Stripped Green Smoothie – it’s loaded with several servings of both fruits and veggies and tastes amazing!
-Remember, nutrition is my jam!
-I love helping you, so if you need a little guidance and meal plan help, email me.
+Remember, Nutrition is My Jam and I love helping you, so if you need a little guidance and meal plan help, email me.

-Be sure to check out my pantry page with all of my favorite foods to include in your pantry and in your refrigerator.
-Vegetables, fruits, dried fruits, nuts, seeds, legumes, beans, gluten free grains, cocoa, superfoods, and more.
+Be sure to check out the NS Kitchen page with all of my favorite foods to include in your pantry and in your refrigerator.
+Learn the nutrition info and uses for my favorite vegetables, fruits, dried fruits, nuts, seeds, legumes, beans, gluten free grains, cocoa, superfoods, and more.

-There’s no need to go out and buy a million different pieces of kitchen equipment, if you’re on a budget my favorite pieces to include are investment pieces: the Vitamix, a great chefs knife, and a good mixing bowl!
-For a list of my must-haves in the kitchen and splurges, check the NS Shop.
+There’s no need to go out and buy a million different pieces of kitchen equipment.
+If you’re on a budget my favorite pieces to include are investment pieces like the Vitamix, a great chef’s knife, and a good mixing bowl!
+For a list of my must haves in the kitchen and favorite splurges, check the NS Shop.

 Hands down, my Vitamix.
-I’ve had it for almost 7 years now and it’s going strong, it’s my go-to!
+I’ve had it for almost 7 years now and it’s still going strong, so it’s my go-to!
 I use it probably three times a day.
-High speed blenders have been the perfect kitchen appliance not just for smoothies, but I also make soups, nut butters, nut milks, hummus, dips, salsas, ice cream, and much more.
-I also like using the Blendtec, check out my full review on both of these in my Vitamix vs. Blendtec post.
+High speed blenders have been the perfect kitchen appliance not just for smoothies, but also for making soups, nut butters, nut milks, hummus, dips, salsas, ice cream, and much more.
+I also like using the Blendtec – check out my full review on both of these in my Vitamix vs. Blendtec post.

-Ah, I love this question- the good ole’ protein myth for those who don’t eat meat.
-Living on the plant-centric side of things doesn’t mean you don’t have enough protein to eat- it simply means you have to be mindful about incorporating good quality plant proteins throughout the day, every day!
-It can be incredibly easy, delicious, and fun trying out new plant-based proteins- don’t worry about getting enough if you’re being conscious of it throughout the day, most research shows vegans and vegetarians do get enough!
-The Academy of Nutrition and Dietetics has a great position paper even claiming that vegetarian and plant-based diets are perfectly adequate at providing all the essential nutrients to ones diet, including protein http://nutritionstripped.com/10-plant-based-proteins-eating/(AND position paper).
+Ah, I love this question.
+The good ole’ not enough protein myth for those who don’t eat meat.
+Living on the plant-rich side of things doesn’t mean you don’t have enough protein to eat.
+It simply means you have to be mindful about incorporating good quality plant proteins throughout the day, every day!
+It can be incredibly easy, delicious, and fun trying out new plant-based proteins.
+Don’t worry about not getting enough as long as you’re being conscious of your protein intake throughout the day.
+Most research shows vegans and vegetarians do get enough!
+The Academy of Nutrition and Dietetics has a great position paper even claiming that vegetarian and plant-based diets are perfectly adequate at providing all the essential nutrients to one’s diet, including protein.
+Read more in this blog post and its sources.

-Protein powders should be a supplement to your diet, first and foremost getting protein from the food you eat.
-Protein supplements can be helpful if you need a little extra boost, if you’re very active, traveling, etc. Some of my favorite protein powders are listed here, the biggest thing to focus on when purchasing one is to look at the ingredients, many of my favorites are ones using organic, vegan, sprouted, and raw proteins.
-Be sure to check here for a list of my favs!
+Protein powders should be a supplement to your diet.
+You should first and foremost be getting protein from the food you eat.
+Protein supplements can be very helpful if you need a little extra boost or if you’re very active, traveling, etc. Some of my favorite protein powders are listed here.
+The biggest thing to focus on when purchasing protein powders is to look at the ingredients – many of my favorites are organic, vegan, sprouted, and raw proteins.
+Be sure to check here for a list of my faves!

 Heck yeah!
-I made it on a college budget for 7 years living this way, I swear you can make it work too.
+I made it on a college budget for 7 years living this way, so I swear you can make it work, too.
 No worries, you don’t have to eat all your foods organic if you can’t afford to do so.
-I go by the “dirty dozen” by the EWG list and focus on local ingredients when I can.
-There are so many ways to cut costs and save money while eating this lifestyle, I wrote an in depth post all about how to Eat Healthy on a Budget, so check that out!
+You can go by the “dirty dozen” list by the EWG and focus on local ingredients when you can.
+There are so many ways to cut costs and save money while eating this lifestyle that I wrote an in depth post all about how to Eat Healthy on a Budget, so check that out!

-Such a great question- my secret (not to secret weapon) is batch cooking and this is the reason why I created the NS Society!
-I’ve done this since college and still to this day- I swear it’s the one thing that keeps me on track week in and week out.
-Trust me, my schedule is often really busy and I’m on the go a lot just like you are, but still am able to keep fueled with the proper food just by planning ahead and prepping a bit.
-Join us in the Society and have meal planning checked off your to-do list for an entire year!
+Such a great question!
+My secret weapon is batch cooking, which is the reason why I created the NS Society!
+I’ve done this since college and still batch cook to this day.
+I swear it’s the one thing that keeps me on track week in and week out.
+Trust me, my schedule is often really busy and I’m on the go a lot just like you are, but I’m still able to keep fueled with the proper food just by planning ahead and prepping a bit.
+Join us in the Society and have meal planning checked off your to do list for an entire year!

-I put a lot of time developing, creating, and testing each recipe to make it delicious, so it’s a good chance that I haven’t tested the recipe with all the available ingredient alternatives and can’t guarantee how it’ll turn out.
-If it’s a simple substitution like a almond milk for cashew milk, or blueberries for blackberries, then that’s okay; otherwise it’s an experiment…and I love experiments!
+I put a lot of time into developing, creating, and testing each recipe to make it delicious, so it’s a good chance that I haven’t tested the recipe with all the available ingredient alternatives and can’t guarantee how it’ll turn out.
+If it’s a simple substitution like a almond milk for cashew milk, or blueberries for blackberries, then that’s okay.
+Otherwise it’s an experiment…and I love experiments so try it out!

 I try to answer this question per recipe post to make sure I give alternatives, if not, simply ask in the comment section on that recipe post and I’ll do my best to find a great alternative for you!

-Calorie counting has a time and place, when you’re starting to transition to a whole foods lifestyle, the goal is to focus on the nutrient density and quality of the food rather than all the numbers.
-Of course, there are exceptions to this – many of my clients do calorie counting for specific body composition goals, but for a balanced wellbeing, focus on nutrient goodness vs. numbers.
-If you want to figure out how many calories some of my recipes have, simply usemyfitnesspal.com to add a recipe to the database by entering in the recipe URL.
+Calorie counting has a time and place, but when you’re starting to transition to a whole foods lifestyle, the goal is to focus on the nutrient density and quality of the food rather than all the numbers.
+Of course, there are exceptions to this.
+Many of my clients do calorie counting for specific body composition goals, but for a balanced wellbeing, you should focus on nutrient goodness vs. numbers.
+If you want to figure out how many calories some of my recipes have, simply use www.myfitnesspal.com to add a recipe to the database by entering in the recipe URL.

 You’re awesome and thank you!
 I work with so much passion and lots of hard work to make this recipes to share with you all, I ask that you respect that and not use them as your own or repost them.
-I’m totally cool with you using a link or in a round-up + it’s a great way for me to hear about your blog!
+I’m totally cool with you using a link or in a round-up, plus it’s a great way for me to hear about your blog!

 Only the best.thing.ever.
-Exaggeration aside, the Stripped Green Smoothie is my daily go-to smoothie every single morning, especially post-workout for easily absorbable nutrition.
-Freshly made fruit/vegetable smoothies are perfect in the morning to give our digestion a rest and continue with supporting our bodies natural detoxification process during the night before and leaving you full of energy.
-It provides energy I need throughout the entire morning and into the day with easy to digest fruits, vegetables, nutrients, antioxidants, fiber, protein and more of the good stuff.
-Don’t just take my word for it, try it out the recipe for yourself, I hope you love it!
+Exaggeration aside, the Stripped Green Smoothie is my daily go-to smoothie, especially post-workout for easily absorbable nutrition.
+Freshly made fruit/vegetable smoothies give our digestion a rest, support our body’s natural detoxification process, and leave you full of energy.
+The Stripped Green Smoothie provides energy I need throughout the entire morning and into the day from easy to digest fruits, vegetables, nutrients, antioxidants, fiber, protein, and more of the good stuff.
+Don’t just take my word for it, try it out the recipe for yourself.
+I hope you love it!

 I wish I was that good at math for instant conversions, but here’s a tool for that one my international friends: click here for a temperature conversion.

-This is one of the most common questions that floods my inbox, I have yet to think of the best way to share this with you… other than showing you!
-Follow me on Snapchat for behind the scenes in my daily life work and play!
+This is one of the most common questions that flood my inbox, and I have yet to think of the best way to share this with you… other than showing you!
+Follow me on Instagram for behind the scenes in my daily life work and play!

 _Minimum education of a bachelor’s degree with approved course work and education received through an approved and accredited program via Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).